★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 Rampage Quests takes a long time but is generally not difficult because the Hunting Installations and Warriors of Kamura are there to help you!

-The Narwa quest Serpent Goddess of Thunder is a reliable way to farm Materials for Talisman Melding and farm HR points.
+The Narwa quest Serpent Goddess of Thunder is still a reliable way to farm Materials for Talisman Melding and farm HR points.
 It is fast and easy especially if you have mastered all of Narwa's phases and moves.

 |Thunder Serpent Narwa||1000|